 Main illustration: Syd Weiler

-Imagine a Customer Support team with high turnover and low tenure across the board.
+Imagine a customer service team with high turnover and low tenure across the board.

-Your customers will only speak to people who haven’t had time or mentorship to become experts.
-They’ll receive continuous poor service, become frustrated and despite your great product, churn.
+Your customers will only ever speak to people who haven’t had the necessary time or mentorship to become experts.
+They’ll receive continuous poor service, become frustrated, and – despite your great product – churn.

 Then consider employee morale in an environment void of solid team foundations or successful role models.
 Unhappy teammates are less productive and the circle of a poor customer experience continues.
 Why do many support teams fall victim to this cycle?
 They fail to provide a promising career path to those that join.

 Support at Intercom isn’t a career stop gap.
-It can be a stepping stone to other departments/roles, but we’ve built a team where a long and successful career can be fostered within Support.
+It can be a stepping stone to other departments or roles for those who want that, but we’ve built a team that nurtures customer service talent – and where a long and successful career can be fostered within support.
 Many teams provide limited progression (agent → supervisor → ceiling) and experience high turnover, which leads to poor support.
-Who wants to continuously lose their best people to other teams?!
-Here’s what we’ve done at Intercom to ensure Support is a team where people can grow, develop and be really proud of their work.
+Here’s what we’ve done at Intercom to ensure Customer Support is a team where people can grow, develop, and be really proud of their work.

-1. Create a plan for employee growth and development
+1. Create a plan to develop and nurture customer service talent

 During their first few months, we expect all Support teammates to become product experts and customer conversation ninjas, focusing on little else.
 Once a teammate is nailing the day job, we gradually involve them in other tasks.
-Some teammates are involved in both internal and external event management for Intercom.
-Others build internal tools for front-line teams.
-They write blog posts, create educational content, and mentor and onboard other Intercomrades.
-This gives them a taste of people management, a voice in the direction of the team and helps them understand how and why we hire who we do.
+Some build internal tools for front-line teams.
+Others write blog posts, create educational content, and mentor and onboard other Intercomrades.
+This gives them a taste of people management, a voice in the direction of the team, and helps them understand how and why we hire who we do.

-As small global team of five at the beginning of 2015, everyone did a bit of everything.
-But as we grew to 50 team members in 2016 (across PST, GMT and APAC time zones) things became disorganized.
+As a small global team of five at the beginning of 2015, everyone did a bit of everything.
+But as we grew, things became more disorganized.
 There were too many cooks in the kitchen for some tasks.
 Others would stagnate with little to no attention.
-So we launched a project to define and assign Areas of Responsibility (AoR), which gives teammates autonomy, ownership and full control of their AoR.
+So we launched a project to define and assign Areas of Responsibility (AoR), which gives teammates autonomy, ownership, and full control of their AoR.

 Frontline support isn’t something to be escaped from; helping others solve hard problems is a valuable skill, and it’s fun!
 Ultimately, we try to find the balance between helping teammates expand their skills while maintaining focus on our customers.